vanderpatrick/SkateGram/README.md

 All Html pages have been tested and passed with no relevant errors

  ## [Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fskategram.herokuapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
- - For responsiveness, this project was tested at the desktop level, laptops, tablets(iPad), and telephones, all screen sizes have shown responsiveness
+ - For responsiveness, this project was tested at the desktop level, laptops, tablets(iPad), and telephones, all screen sizes have shown responsiveness.

 The CSS file has been tested and passed with success.

 ## Bugs
-- The application had a lot of path bugs regarding the detail pages that were fixed using the post id as an integer
+- The application had a lot of path bugs regarding the detail pages that were fixed using the post id as an integer.
-- Custom CSS was a major problem in this application because the classes just didn't want to work, it was fixed by the use of ID instead of regular classes which gave an unfortunate duplication of id's for the application
+- Custom CSS was a major problem in this application because the classes just didn't want to work, it was fixed by the use of ID instead of regular classes.

 ## lighthouse
-- The rating of the application was acceptable with a good performance rating
+- The rating of the application was acceptable with a good performance rating.

 ![Light House image](/static/images/light-house.png)